IBM/gan-toolkit/README.md

         - `b1`: < int > //  Coefficients used for computing running averages of gradient and its square.
 Used in Adam optimizer.
         - `b2`: < int > //  Coefficients used for computing running averages of gradient and its square.
 Used in Adam optimizer.

-- `generator`: < json > value which contains the details of the discriminator module.
+- `discriminator`: < json > value which contains the details of the discriminator module.
 The available parameters and possible values are:
     - `choice`: ["gan", "cgan", "dcgan", "cycle_gan", "wgan", "wgan_gp", "seq_gan"] // choice of the discriminator module
     - `input_shape`: < int > // row size of the input image
     - `channels`: < int > // number of channels in the input image